 Polish Advanced 2 (MLT308)

-Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in the foreign language, the unit also comprises 64 hours of monitored private study.
+Based on 36 hours of small group interactive seminars and tutorials predominantly delivered in Polish, the unit also comprises 64 hours of monitored private study.

 - University credits: 10